 For a full face treatment, your appointment will last 2.5 hours to ensure that you are not rushed.

-Am I suitable for a Fraxel treatment and does it hurt?
+Am I suitable for Fraxel Laser Therapy Treatment and does it hurt?

-Your suitability for treatment will be assessed by Helen during your consultation.
+Your suitability for fraxel laser therapy treatment will be assessed by Helen at our Knutsford clinic during your consultation.
 There’s no need to wait until a suntan has gone as the treatment picks up the moisture in the skin, rather than the pigment.
 The more hydrated you are prior to your treatment the better, so we advise that you sip plenty of water in the days leading up to and on the day of your appointment.